 Planes, trains and automobiles.
-Lets focus on the automobiles, and their drivers for a minute.
-Like many Americans you probably travel from time to time.
-As you begin a new adventure in a unfamiliar city or state, one of the first things you may notice is how people there drive.
+Lets focus on the automobiles and their drivers for a minute.
+Like many Americans, you probably travel from time to time.
+As you begin a new adventure in an unfamiliar city or state, one of the first things you may notice is how people there drive.
 You guessed it — some cities have the best drivers and are much safer than other cities when it comes to driving.

 No matter how safe a driver you claim to be, your fate on the road depends heavily on other drivers.
 Over 2 million people are injured, disabled or killed in road crashes each year in the US.
 Thats why it pays to know just how safe — or how dangerous — a city is from a drivers perspective.
 According to Allstates 2016 Best Drivers Report, here are the five best and worst cities when it comes to driving in the U.S.

-- Kansas drivers took a hit from last years number 1 position, down one listing to number two.
-Drivers in Kansas City, Kansas are 26.3 percent less likely to get in an accident than the national average and experience a collision every 13.6 years.
+Kansas drivers took a hit from last years number 1 position, down one listing to number two.
+Drivers in Kansas City, Kansas is 26.3 percent less likely to get in an accident than the national average and experience a collision every 13.6 years.

 Even if you dont live in Boston, Massachusetts, auto insurance is a must.
 To ensure that youre getting the protection you need without overspending, contact SelectQuote Auto today.
 In addition to providing unbiased coverage advice based on your geographic location, your personal SelectQuote Auto agent will comparison shop several leading car insurance companies for your best price.

 To find out more, visit SelectQuoteAutoandHome.com or call 1-888-236-8444 today.